Biologics: Projects and Folders

 In addition, any Sample Types, Registry Source Types, and Assay definitions defined in the /Shared project will be available for use in LabKey Biologics.
 You will see them listed on the menu and dashboards alongside local definitions.

 From within the Biologics application, users editing (or deleting) a shared definition will see a banner indicating that changes will affect other folders.
-The same message is applied when editing a data structure from a subproject within the Biologics application.
+The same message is applied when editing a data structure from a folder within the Biologics application.

 Note that when you are viewing a grid for any Registry Source Type, the container filter defaults to "Current".
 You can change the container filter using the grid customizer if you want to show all Registry Sources in "CurrentPlusProjectAndShared" or similar.